AEB-labs/docs-sap-plugins/docs/General information/migration-of-legacy-authorization-objects/use-a-report-for-the-migration.md

 ---
-title: Use a report for the migration
+title: Use a report for the transfer of authorization objects
 deprecated: false
 hidden: true
 metadata: